stanfordjournalism/stanford-dj-vm/README.md

 ## User configuration

-Every user should `configure_system.py` to generate ssh keys and configure git and datakit.
+Every user should run `configure_system.py` to generate ssh keys and configure git and datakit.

 ```